biztory/tableau-server-webhooks-to-slack/README.md

 * Get credentials from the appropriate source (see below).
 * Log in to Tableau Server REST API with PAT (diagram, step 1).
-* Create webhook with name, event, URL (diagram, step 2).
+* Create each webhook with name, event, URL (diagram, step 2).
 * Spin up the "listener web server" that listens to said URL, forever (diagram, HTTPServer component).
   * This HTTP Server has a request handler function to receive and process requests from Tableau Server's webhook (diagram, step 3).
   * It then also takes care of fetching additional metadata for the workbook (diagram, step 4), and ...
   * ... of posting to Slack when we have everything (diagram, step 5).
-* When the script is terminated with a KeyboardInterrupt, delete the webhook we created previously.
+* When the script is terminated with a KeyboardInterrupt, delete the webhooks we created previously.

 ## Authentication